Also known as ‘Brett lambicus’, this strain gives you ample funk and cherry pie aromas.

 Very complimentary to darker malt beers or red wine barrel aging.

-Available in primary and secondary pitch rates, although please note that primary fermentation with this strain tends to be slow.
+Available in primary pitch rate, although please note that primary fermentation with this strain tends to be slow.
 Contact us if you want to schedule a primary pitch order.

 Very Low Fermentation Rate